Package/Go-LeetCode/README.md

-# Project Euler in Go
+# Leet Code in Go

-My solutions to [Project Euler](https://projecteuler.net/archives) programming challenges implemented in the Go programming language.
+My solutions to [Leet Code](https://leetcode.com/problemset/all/) programming challenges implemented in the Go programming language.